 And scenery like this, everywhere.
 I don’t think there was one place that didn’t have phenomenal scenery like this.
 I don’t even know how many more pictures I have like this.
 Lets just say it’s a lot and could have its own post.
 The top one was outside of Riobamba in the Quechua village we visited, also where I got to walk Maria the llama and try harvesting some of their plants, which is actually pretty difficult, but fun to try.

-This gem down here, check out that sunburn, was also in Quito.
+This gem down here was also in Quito.
 Or above Quito, I suppose.
-We took a cable car up here then there were hiking trails at the top and this was along the trails, I think.
+We took a cable car up here then there were hiking trails at the top and this was along the trails.
 Maybe it was at the station thing right away.
 Either way, it was tough walking up here because we were so high up and kept going up, but it was well worth it and I would have loved to keep going.